 How to Challenge an Expert Witness in a Texas Personal Injury Case

-When a serious injury turns your life upside down because of someone else’s mistake, the physical pain is only half the battle.
-There’s also that heavy, sinking feeling of wondering how you’re going to protect your future.
-You know your truth.
-You know the sleepless nights, the surgeries, and the way your life has been altered.
+A serious injury can turn your life upside down.
+The pain is only part of the struggle, you also face the stress of protecting your future.
+You know the sleepless nights, the surgeries, and how much your life has changed.

 When an “Expert” Isn’t the Final Word